-Biological wastewater treatment is a crucial stage in water purification, breaking down organic pollutants using micro-organisms.
-Several biological processes are commonly used in wastewater treatment plants.
+Biological wastewater treatment is a crucial step in water purification, allowing organic pollutants to be broken down using microorganisms.
+Among the types of wastewater treatment, several biological processes are commonly used in wastewater treatment plants.

 Activated sludge